 What is the problem?

 Saving up and being able to borrow money to invest in one’s future or get through tough times are critical factors to overcoming poverty.
-However, every second adults in the world do not have access to formal financial services for saving or borrowing.
+However, every second adult in the world does not have access to formal financial services for saving or borrowing.

 JamiiPay is taking part in closing this gap and we are starting in Ethiopia.
 Ethiopia’s economy is booming but 25 million live in poverty and 80 million do not have access to banks or mobile money, out of a total of 102 million citizens.

 Our mission is to empower people with big dreams in need of financial support by increasing access to loans.